Pan-German League: Foundation and early struggles (1890–1894)

 Peters initially took over the presidency of the League, but soon went back to Africa and resigned from his post, in order not to come into conflicts of interest between the League and the Foreign Office.
 Karl von der Heydt, a banker, took over the position.
 The early period of the League was difficult.
 While membership rose quickly, from around 2,000 in June 1891 to around 21,000 in May 1892, management of the League was lacking.
 The membership fee was set low, aimed to attract members, but the profits proved insufficient to run the operation.
 The League's journal, the Mitteilungen des allgemeinen deutschen Verbandes (News of the General German League) were only produced seven times between 1891 and 1893 and even those were not distributed to all members, since this required an additional fee.
 Expansion of the League outside of Berlin and Prussia was also scarce, partly due to improper management as well as bans on political associations in states like Saxony and Bavaria.
-A rise in open anti-semitism in the Berlin branch affected the image of the organisation in the public eye.
+A rise in open antisemitism in the Berlin branch affected the image of the organisation in the public eye.
 Additionally, von der Heydt and his general manager, along with other members of the League, attempted to form a new political party towards the end of 1892.
 Since the League had been formed as a body above party politics, this endavour threatened its existence.
 The failed attempt to sell a "Calendar of all Germans", leading to a deficit of 6,000 marks, further weakened the League's position.
 By July 1894, membership had dropped to just 4,637.